Goh Soon Tioe: Interest

-Europe and Spain
+Training

-In 1932, he received an opportunity to audition for a recruitment by the Geneva Conservatoire in Switzerland.
-The panellists did not take to his performance kindly, and thought he was not good enough to be selected.
-With anger and disappointment, he resolved to impress the panel with his performance in the next audition.
-He began taking lessons from Maggie Breittmayer who drove him hard and polished his technique.
+In 1932, Goh received an opportunity to audition for a recruitment by the Conservatoire de Musique de Genève in Switzerland.
+Goh failed the audition and was not accepted.
+He then started taking lessons from Maggy Breittmayer who taught him hard and polished his technique.
 He pushed himself harder practising 8–10 hours a day for the next 6 months.
-And finally, his talent stunned the audition panel and admitted him directly to the Superiere level of study.
-A Swiss pianist serving as one of the Conservatoire panellists even helped the convince Goh's family members to allow him to study music and develop his talent at the Conservatoire.
+At the next audition, Goh was accepted and was admitted to the Superiere level of study.
+One of the audition panelist, a Swiss pianist, helped convince Goh's family members to allow him to study music and develop his talent at the Conservatoire.
 In the three years of music study with the Conservatoire, he was trained by Breittmayer and Oscar Studer, even took classes in solfege, harmony and chamber music as well.
 Goh performed excellently in all his annual exams, receiving the Premier Prix distinction award consecutively for three years.
 Goh even played with the Conservatoire Orchestra under Samuel Baud-Bovy.

 He had also made new friends during his years in Switzerland – with father-son violin makers Alfred and Pierre Vidoudez, and American-Italian violinist Joseph Nardulli.
 Pierre helped him to correct his violin technique, and taught him the French language.